Want to quit smoking?

 Identify your triggers.
 When do you reach for that cigarette?
 Anticipate the triggers.
 Do your best to remove them from your life.
 List everything that makes you feel like smoking, and then list what a substitute habit could be.
 Keep that list handy so you can refer to it when you need to find an activity to replace the urge to smoke.

 Develop coping strategies.
 Nicotine is an addictive chemical.
 When you stop smoking, you remove the nicotine from your system.
 You will have to adjust to this change.
-This is called withdrawl.
-It can be unpleasant, but developing strategies to cope with the cravings can help you stay smoke free.
-Behavior changes and medications are options; talk to your doctor about how to prepare for going smoke free.
+This is called withdrawal.
+It can be unpleasant, but developing strategies to cope with the cravings can help you stay smoke-free.
+Behavior changes and medications are options; talk to your doctor about how to prepare for going smoke-free.